- Fever grass

 For Patients & Caregivers

-Bottom Line: Lemongrass has antioxidant, anticancer, and antifungal properties.
-But it has not been studied in cancer patients.
+Lemongrass has antioxidant, anticancer, and antifungal properties, but it has not been studied in cancer patients.

 There are over 140 species of lemongrass that are prevalent in many parts of Africa and Asia.
 West Indian lemongrass has been traditionally used in Brazilian folk medicine to treat anxiety, gastrointestinal problems, and to induce sleep.
 These effects were demonstrated in rats but not in humans.
 Lab studies showed that lemongrass can lower blood pressure and has anti-inflammatory and antioxidant properties.
 More research is needed.